godotengine/godot-docs/reference/gdscript.rst

     for i in range(2,8,2):
         statement  # similar to [2, 4, 6] but does not allocate an array

-Function Call on Base Class
+Function call on base class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To call a function on a base class (that was overridden in the current